Kiribati: Geography

 Banaba (or Ocean Island) is a raised-coral island.
 It was once a rich source of phosphates, but was exhausted in mining before independence.
-The rest of the land in Kiribati consists of the sand and reef rock islets of atolls or coral islands, which rise only one or two metres above sea level.
+The rest of the land in Kiribati consists of the sand and reef rock islets of atolls or coral islands, which rise only one or two meters above sea level.

 The soil is thin and calcareous.
 It has a low water-holding capacity and low organic matter and nutrient content—except for calcium, sodium, and magnesium.
 Banaba is one of the least suitable places for agriculture in the world.

-Kiritimati (previously Christmas Island) in the Line Islands is the world's largest atoll.
-Based on a 1995 realignment of the International Date Line, the Line Islands were the first area to enter into a new year, including year 2000.
+Kiritimati (previously Christmas Island) in the Line Islands has the largest land area of any atoll in the world.
+Based on a 1995 realignment of the International Date Line, the Line Islands were the first area to enter into a new year, including the year 2000.
 For that reason, Caroline Island was renamed Millennium Island in 1997.
-The majority of Kiribati, including the capital, is not first, for example New Zealand (UTC+13 in January) has an earlier new year.